jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 If this list of authenticators above is empty, then a second factor needs to be "associated" now.

 If this list of authenticators contains any authenticators that are `IsActive == true` (other than `type == recoveryCodes`) then the client needs to give the user the choice to challenge one of those authenticators.

 It works likes this:

 1. The first time the user is authenticated, after enabling MFA, the user will have 10 minutes to complete the association of a second factor.
 If this time elapses, the user will be required to authenticate from the start again (where they need to give their username + password again).
-An
-   `HTTP 401 - Unauthorized` be be received during the association process.
+An `HTTP 401 - Unauthorized`  be received during the association process.
    1. The user can only complete the association of one "authenticator" (i.e., one OTP, OOB authenticator) at this time.
 By completing the association of the first authenticator, they will be authenticated at that moment.
 If the user wishes to add more "authenticators", they can do so, once they are authenticated.
 Typically, in their "account settings" user interface.
    2. To complete the association of an authenticator it is always a two-step process.
 The client must first request to "associate" the authenticator, and this will give the user instructions to complete to set up the second factor, and then after that the client must "confirm" the association, with the input from the user (sent over whatever channel, e.g., mobile phone, email or authenticator app).
    3. When associating the first "authenticator" the client will receive a set of 16 recovery codes in the first step.
 The client MUST display those recovery codes to the user, and the user SHOULD be strongly advised to make a permanent note of them for later, should they need them to authenticate if they lose access to their second factor.
    4. During the first "associate" step, the client can allow the user to modify their association (e.g., correct an incorrect phone number).
    5. Once the "confirm" step is complete, the second factor cannot be modified.
 The user will be authenticated at this point in time, and can go into their "account settings" user interface to either delete the second factor association or add others.
-2. If this is not the users first time through this authentication process, they will already have at least on authenticator associated at this time (authenticators that have
-   `IsActive == true`).
+2. If this is not the users first time through this authentication process, they will already have at least on authenticator associated at this time (authenticators that have `IsActive == true`).
    1. The client can offer the user to choose from the active authenticators, but then MUST challenge that authenticator, and the user must answer the challenge (or select one other active authenticator).
    2. The user cannot associate a new authenticator at this point in time (this would be a serious vulnerability).
    3. Depending on the user's choices, they will be given the relevant instructions to either associate or challenge one of the follow authenticators.